js-kyle/connect-assets/README.md

                         assets will be read from, in order of preference.
                         Defaults to 'assets/js' and 'assets/css'.
   -c [FILE [FILE ...]], --compile [FILE [FILE ...]]
                         Adds the file (or pattern) to a list of files to compile.
-Defaults to all files.
+Defaults to all files with extensions.
+Only include the left most extension (ex. main.css).
   -o DIRECTORY, --output DIRECTORY
                         Specifies the output directory to write compiled assets to.
 Defaults to 'builtAssets'.